InfluxGraph/influxgraph/README.rst

 To make use of tagged InfluxDB data, the finder needs to know how to generate a Graphite metric path from the tags used by InfluxDB.

-The easiest way to do this is to use the Graphite plugin in InfluxDB with a configured template which can be used as-is in `InfluxGraph`_ configuration - see `Full Configuration Example`_ section for details.
+The easiest way to do this is to use the Graphite service in InfluxDB with configured templates which can be used as-is in `InfluxGraph`_ configuration - see `Full Configuration Example`_ section for details.
 This presumes existing collection agents are using the Graphite line protocol to write to InfluxDB via its Graphite input service.

 If, on the other hand, native `InfluxDB`_ metrics collection agents like `Telegraf <https://www.influxdata.com/time-series-platform/telegraf/>`_ are used, that data can too be exposed as Graphite metrics by writing appropriate template(s) in Graphite-API configuration alone.